weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

 # Writing a Parameterized Module for Speck

 Now it's your turn to try writing a parameterized module.
-You will also get more ractice reading and writing a cryptographic specification.
+You will also get more practice reading and writing a cryptographic specification.

 **Exercise** Write a parameterized module for `Speck`.
 Refer to